tabedzki/channelmap_generator/paper/paper.md

 | Neuropixels 2.0 (4-shank) | 5,120 (1,280 per shank) | 384 |
 | Neuropixels 2.0 Quad Base | 5,120 (1,280 per shank) | 1,536 |

-<sub>**Table 1: Number of physical and simultaneously addressable electrodes across Neuropixels probe versions.**</sub>
+Table 1: Number of physical and simultaneously addressable electrodes across Neuropixels probe versions.

-## Implementation
+# Implementation

-The Channelmap Generator is implemented in Python using Holoviz' Panel (Yang et al., 2022) for the web interface, providing an interactive and responsive user experience.
+The Channelmap Generator is implemented in Python using Holoviz' Panel [@yang2022] for the web interface, providing an interactive and responsive user experience.
 The software architecture consists of three main components.

 First, the **wiring maps** at `./wiring_maps/*.csv` are custom CSV files describing the electrode-to-ADC mappings for each supported probe type.
 They were built from files provided by IMEC (Neuropixels manufacturer).